 Alcoholism is a chronic disease.
-"Chronic" means that it lasts for a long time or it causes problems again and again.
+That means that it lasts for a long time, or it causes problems again and again.
 The main treatment for alcoholism is to stop drinking alcohol.
-This can be difficult, because most people who are alcoholics still feel a strong desire for alcohol even after they stop drinking.
+This can be difficult.
+Most people who are alcoholics still feel a strong desire for alcohol even after they stop drinking.
+Naltrexone can help.

 How does naltrexone work?